Kingdom of Nepal: End of Panchayat system

 There was resentment against the authoritarian regime and the curbs on the freedom of the political parties.
-There was a widespread feeling of the palace being non-representative of the masses, especially when the Marich Man Singh government faced political scandals on charges of misappropriation of funds allotted for the victims of the earthquake in August 1998 or when it reshuffled the cabinet instead of investigating the deaths of the people in a stampede in the national sports complex in a hailstorm.
-Also, the souring of the India-Nepal trade relations affected the popularity of the Singh government.
+There was a widespread feeling of the palace being non-representative of the masses, especially when the Marich Man Singh government faced political scandals on charges of misappropriation of funds allotted for the victims of the earthquake in August 1988 or when it reshuffled the cabinet instead of investigating the death of people in a stampede in the national sports complex during a hailstorm.
+The souring of the India-Nepal trade relations during this period also affected the popularity of the Singh government.

 In April 1987, Nepal had introduced the work permit for Indian workers in three of its districts, and in early 1989, Nepal provided 40% duty concession to Chinese goods and later withdrew duty concessions from Indian goods in such a manner that the Chinese goods became cheaper than the Indian goods.
 This led to the souring of relations which were already strained over the purchase of Chinese arms by Nepal in 1988.
 India refused to renew two separate Treaties of Trade and Transit and insisted on a single treaty dealing with the two issues, which was not acceptable to Nepal.
 A deadlock ensued and the Treaties of Trade and Transit expired on 23 March 1989.
 The brunt of the closure of the trade and transit points was mainly faced by the lower classes in Nepal due to the restricted supply of consumer goods and petroleum products such as petrol, aviation fuel and kerosene.
 The industries suffered because of their dependence on India for resources, trade and transit.
 The Government of Nepal tried to deal with the situation by depending on foreign aid from the US, UK, Australia and China.
 However, the government's strategy to manage the crisis could not satisfy those people who desired negotiations with India rather than dependence on foreign aid as a solution.